clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

-The `Knowledge` field contains values that represent, in ascending order, the self-assesment of ML knowledge.
+The `Knowledge` field contains values that represent, in ascending order, the self-assessment of ML knowledge.
 The actual number-to-question relation is found bellow:
 * 1 - I heard about ML
 * 2 - I understand what ML is and should be doing
 * 3 - I've used some packaged libraries / API's that used ML in the background